-NEW!: Never guess again when the best time is to open your bottle of wine: When Wine Tastes Best is a biodynamic calendar for wine drinkers.
+- NEW!: Never guess again when the best time is to open your bottle of wine: When Wine Tastes Best is a biodynamic calendar for wine drinkers.
 (Biodynamics is a holistic, ecological, and ethical approach to farming, gardening, food, and nutrition.)
-It is free app that lets you know the best time to open that expensive bottle of wine you purchased on your trip.
+It is a free app that lets you know the best time to open that expensive bottle of wine you purchased on your trip.
 The app utilizes the lunar calendar to determine which days are favorable (fruit and flower) for opening wine and which are unfavorable (root and leaf).
 Its recommendation is based on 50 years of research by a biodynamic expert, so you can trust that a lot of consideration has gone into helping your bottle of wine taste its best!

-Keep Track of the Wine You Taste During Your Tour: Delectable is a free wine app that lets you take a snapshot of any wine label, which it will read, then help categorize it for you – automatically registering the winemaker and the year.
+- Keep Track of the Wine You Taste During Your Tour: Delectable is a free wine app that lets you take a snapshot of any wine label, which it will read, then help categorize it for you – automatically registering the winemaker and the year.
 You can add information such as where you had it or whatever else you want, and there is a quick feature that allows you to give it a smiley face, or other options, as a quick reminder of how you feel about it.
 (Because if you’re at the dinner table with others, you don’t always want to sit there and tap out an essay on your phone.)
 The app is also a social media tool and you can share and read what others say about the wine.

-Organize Your Travel Plans: TripIt
+- Organize Your Travel Plans: TripIt

 Keeping track of airline tickets, maps, things to do, and weather, can be challenging at best.
 The TripIt app organizes all your travel details for your smartphone.
-Just forward confirmation e-mails to a dedicated email, and TripIt combines them into one organized itinerary, and providing local weather, maps, and driving directions.
+Just forward confirmation e-mails to a dedicated email, and TripIt combines them into one organized itinerary, that providing local weather, maps, and driving directions.

-Find the Best Seat on the Plane: Seat Guru
+- Find the Best Seat on the Plane: Seat Guru

 Seat Guru is a single, color-coded interactive airplane seating chart that helps you snag the best seat available.
 It’s easy: load your flight details and view the seat chart.
-Green is a ‘good’ seat, red is a ‘not-so-good’ seat, and yellow is a ‘avoid-at-all-costs seat’.
+Green is a ‘good’ seat, red is a ‘not-so-good’ seat, and yellow is an ‘avoid-at-all-costs seat’.
 We always use this when booking airline tickets, and it’s the best way to ensure a good seat for your flight.

-Know Your Rights: FlyersRights
+- Know Your Rights: FlyersRights

 This app provides essential information regarding your rights as a passenger, especially when stranded at the terminal or on the tarmac.
-Use this app to learn what to do when you are stranded, who to contact and how to file an official complaint if your rights are violated.
+Use this app to learn what to do when you are stranded, who to contact, and how to file an official complaint if your rights are violated.
 Most of the information can be accessed without Wi-Fi, making it easy to check when you’re stuck on the tarmac or at baggage claim.

-How Much is That in Dollars?
+- How Much is That in Dollars?
 XE

 One of the big headaches when abroad is trying to compare prices in the local currency to what you’d pay at home.
-This app offers live proprietary currency rates, charts, and even stores the last updated rates, so it works when the Internet doesn’t.
+This app offers live proprietary currency rates, and charts, and even stores the last updated rates, so it works when the Internet doesn’t.

-Will I Need My Umbrella Tomorrow?
+- Will I Need My Umbrella Tomorrow?
 The Weather Channel

 With over 200 meteorologists and ultra-local forecasting technology, The Weather Channel helps you plan the best day possible.

-Take Beautiful Pictures: Camera+
+- Take Beautiful Pictures: Snapseed